 Ireland has signed Double Tax Treaties with 76 countries, of which 74 are in effect.
 The treaties cover direct taxes.
 Work is ongoing to develop new tax treaties and update existing treaties.

-The treaties are generally based on the OECD model treaty.
-See Appendix 1for a listing of the 74 jurisdictions with which Ireland has a double tax treaty in force.
+The treaties are based on the OECD model treaty.
+Revenue has a list of countries with which Ireland has a double taxation treaty.

 Unilateral Relief